-October is the perfect time to visit so many top European destinations.
+October in Europe may just be the perfect time to visit .
 It’s the fall or autumn season, when prices drop significantly in many of the best places to visit in Europe.
 The weather is also still warm in many cities in Europe, much more pleasant than the stifling heat of summer.

 So where are the best places to visit in Europe in October?
 This depends on what you want out of your vacation in autumn in Europe.
 You may want to see the best fall colors in Europe, or perhaps want to seek out October sun holidays on the shores of the Mediterranean.
 Some of the best cities to visit in Europe – such as Florence – are much more pleasant in early autumn than in summer, the heat having disappeared along with the crowds.